gabrielfortuny/gabrielfortuny.com/_projects/euchre.md

 ---
-name: euchre
+name: Euchre
-summary: command line card game
+summary: A Euchre command line game written in C++
 ---

 check it out